 She studied her fingernails.
 ‘She comes for lunch at the same time and she usually just eats cake, which is weird, and I have no idea how she keeps looking so good when she eats that much cake, but I can’t exactly go ask her—’

 ‘Right.
 Sorry.’
-She glanced up, then away at the blue umbrellas.
-‘Ok, so, before I say anything.
+She glanced up at the blue umbrellas.
+‘Okay, so, before I say anything.
 I haven’t seen a single thing that looks bad, like nothing.’

 Harry’s heart twisted beneath his ribs.
 ‘But you have seen something.’
 His voice trembled.
 ‘You wouldn’t be trying so hard to avoid saying anything if you’d not.’

 ‘That cursebreaker is there a lot,’ Katie blurted.
-‘But they just chat, Harry.’
+‘But they really do just chat, Harry.’

 But she doesn’t chat with other guys.
-A flash of the photo of Gabby and Fleur and all the trinkets on her bookshelves flitted through his thoughts.
+A flash of the photo of Gabby and Fleur and all the trinkets on her bookshelves flitted through his thoughts and a cold, sick feeling tore through him.
 She never has.
 Except for me.

-Katie’s eyes flicked past his shoulder, then she twisted round and pointed at the counter.
+Katie’s eyes flicked past his shoulder, and she twisted ’round, pointing at the counter.
 ‘Want some food?
 A drink?
 On the house, or, well, probably on me, because mum doesn’t really give discounts.
 Business isn’t great these days.’

-Harry caught the little gleam of worry in her eye, then turned round and glimpsed silver hair drifting through the shadows beneath the blue umbrellas.
+Harry caught the little gleam of worry in her eye and glanced back across the street, glimpsing silver hair drifting through the shadows beneath the blue umbrellas.

 ‘Don’t do anything stupid, Harry,’ Katie whispered.
 ‘You don’t want to ruin something good over a misunderstanding.’